BRS leader K Kavitha writes to 47 parties urging passage of women quota bill in upcoming Parliament session | Politics

 - India

-BRS leader K Kavitha on Tuesday made an appeal to 47 political parties, including the BJP and Congress, urging them to unite and pass the long-awaited Women's Reservation Bill in the upcoming special session of Parliament.
+BRS leader K Kavitha on Tuesday made an appeal to 47 political parties presidents, including the chiefs of BJP and Congress, J P Nadda and Mallikarjun Kharge respectively, urging them to unite and pass the long-awaited Women's Reservation Bill in the upcoming special session of Parliament.

+The leaders include Chief Ministers of Andhra Pradesh (Y S Jagan Mohan Reddy), Delhi (Arvind Kejriwal), Bihar (Nitish Kumar), Tamil Nadu (M K Stalin), West Bengal ( Mamata Banerjee) and Odisha (Naveen Patnaik).

 In a letter addressed to the leaders separately, she called upon them to set aside political differences and prioritise the passage of the Bill saying increased women's representation is not a matter of exclusivity but a means to build a more equitable and balanced political landscape.

-Kavitha has been a prominent voice in raising the demand for the Women's Reservation Bill.
+Kavitha has been a prominent voice in raising the demand for the Women's Reservation Bill that seeks to provide 33 per cent quota for women in Lok Sabha and state assemblies.

 The special Parliament session will be convened from September 18 to 22.